-If you’d like to become a parish councillor, the first step would be to attend one or more of our meetings as an observer, or to get in touch with one of our existing councillors who can explain what’s involved.
-Being a parish councillor is a part-time commitment that many of our councillors manage around full or part-time jobs, and family and other commitments.
+If you’d like to become a parish Councillor, the first step would be to attend one or more of our meetings as an observer, or to get in touch with one of our existing Councillors or clerk who can explain what’s involved.
+Being a parish Councillor is a part-time commitment that many of our Councillors manage around full or part-time jobs, and family and other commitments.

 We are looking in particular for individuals with the following personal attributes:

 Integrity – not putting yourself under any obligation to others, not allowing people to improperly influence you, not seeking benefit for yourself, family or friends, or close associates.

 Objectivity – acting impartially, fairly and on merit.